alvindera97/T/design/docs/Design Document For Context-Aware Messaging System.md

 #### 2. Message Metadata
 Each message includes:
+- `content`: Message content.
 - `context_id`: Unique identifier for the context bubble.
 New messages get a new `context_id`.
 Replies inherit the `context_id` of the referenced message.
 - `parent_message_id`: Identifier of the message being referenced or replied to.
+If there is no such message referenced, the value is null.
 - `thread_id`: Identifier that groups related context bubbles.
 It can be the same as `context_id` for the first message in a thread.
 - `partition_hint`: Used to determine which partition to send the message to.
 It ensures messages in the same context bubble are directed to the same partition.